PSCF-UMPANUMIW/Robot/server/README.md

 # Robot Server

-A simple Flask server that forms a bridge between the robot and the client application.
+A Python Flask server that forms a bridge between the [robot](../ESP-Robot/README.md) and the [client application](../robot_app/README.md).
 It communicates with the client's application via a REST API, and with the robot via ESP-NOW through an ESP32 connected to the server by a serial port.
 See the hardware diagram in the [repository's root](../README.md) for more details.

 ## Setup